JGarza189/oncological-modeling/Supplement/Script-workflow.md

 beta2 = 0.02;
 ```

-These parameters represent constants that are used to model the dynamics of the system of equations.
+These parameters are constants used to model the dynamics of the system of equations.
+They were derived from the literature to accurately represent a preliminary system.

 ## Initial Conditions